awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 + Minimum and maximum capacity
 + A cooldown period

-### Service Linked Role<a name="Aurora.Integrating.AutoScaling.Concepts.SLR"></a>
+### Service linked role<a name="Aurora.Integrating.AutoScaling.Concepts.SLR"></a>

 Aurora Auto Scaling uses the `AWSServiceRoleForApplicationAutoScaling_RDSCluster` service\-linked role\.
-For more information, see [Service\-Linked Roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.
+For more information, see [Service\-linked roles for Application Auto Scaling](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-service-linked-roles.html) in the *Application Auto Scaling User Guide*\.

-### Target Metric<a name="Aurora.Integrating.AutoScaling.Concepts.TargetMetric"></a>
+### Target metric<a name="Aurora.Integrating.AutoScaling.Concepts.TargetMetric"></a>

 In this type of policy, a predefined or custom metric and a target value for the metric is specified in a target\-tracking scaling policy configuration\.
 Aurora Auto Scaling creates and manages CloudWatch alarms that trigger the scaling policy and calculates the scaling adjustment based on the metric and target value\.
 The scaling policy adds or removes Aurora Replicas as required to keep the metric at, or close to, the specified target value\.
 In addition to keeping the metric close to the target value, a target\-tracking scaling policy also adjusts to fluctuations in the metric due to a changing workload\.
 Such a policy also minimizes rapid fluctuations in the number of available Aurora Replicas for your DB cluster\.